Comment on page

 Cloud Shell is an interactive shell environment for Google Cloud Platform that works directly in the browser.
-Cloud Shell have many commonly used CLI tools installed, including
+Cloud Shell has many commonly used CLI tools preinstalled, including

 gcloud.
-Almost all the tasks/examples in this site can be done in the Cloud Shell, and you don't need to install any CLIs!
+Almost all the tasks/examples on this site can be done in Cloud Shell, so you don't need to install any CLIs!

 After you logged into the Google Cloud console, make sure you have selected a project in the top bar, by clicking Select a project.

 Select a project